ingtiti/cosc-learning-labs/doc/guide/dcloud.md

 # Accessing the OSC
 Demonstration Steps
-1. Access the Open SDN Controller in one of two ways:
+1. Access the Open SDN Controller GUI using the Chrome browser at http://198.18.1.25
-* If you are connected to the demo via web RDP, on the workstation, use the chrome browser to access the OSC GUI interface at 198.18.1.25
-* If you are connected to the demo via Anyconnect:
-** Open your own, local browser window and access the OSC GUI interface at 198.18.1.25 ** Use a local RDP client to connect to the workstation (at 198.18.133.252 – user credentials Administrator / C1sco12345), and use the workstation chrome browser to access the OSC GUI interface at 198.18.1.25.
-2. For the SDN Controller, use the login credentials admin / cisco123 and click Login.
+2. Use the login credentials admin/cisco123 and click Login.
-3. Welcome to the new Open SDN Controller --- Explore!
+3. Welcome to the Open SDN Controller GUI --- Explore!

 ![OSC GUI](dcloud_images/osc_gui.png)

 Caveats:
 * At this time, you are not be able to use the GUI interface to access router configurations; however, you can telnet into the routers using an ssh client.
 * Please disregard any geographical issues you may find.
+* XRv devices, accessed via Netconf from the controller, do appear in the inventory, but no device details are shown.

 # POSTMAN
 Many applications and servers today have Representational State Transfer (REST) APIs enabled.
 REST APIs allow users to access, monitor, and control devices from remote locations.
 There are many tools available that allow you to exploit the REST API, such as CURL and [POSTMAN](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).
 This section of the learning lab uses POSTMAN to exploit the REST APIs of the OSC.